Jeimer Candelario Player Props: Nationals vs. Mets

 Mets Pitching Rankings

-- The right-hander last pitched on Saturday against the Boston Red Sox, when he threw six innings, allowing five earned runs while giving up six hits.
+- In his most recent outing on Sunday against the Boston Red Sox, the righty threw 2 1/3 innings, giving up five earned runs while surrendering 10 hits.

-- The 39-year-old has put up an ERA of 4.20, with 10.2 strikeouts per nine innings, in 18 games this season.
-Opponents have a .240 batting average against him.
+- In 14 games this season, the 36-year-old has a 5.82 ERA and 6.6 strikeouts per nine innings, while giving up a batting average of .281 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.